Harrison Rieger: Professional career

 In May 2018 it was announced that Rieger would join the Chicago Ballers of the Junior Basketball Association (JBA).
 He joined the team after trying out in Philadelphia, intrigued by the promise of the new league.
 Rieger averaged 19 points and 9.3 rebounds per game in his first season for Chicago.
 In September 2018, Rieger was named to the JBA's USA Select team as one of the top 13 players in the league.
 The team played exhibition matches throughout Europe, which Rieger greatly enjoyed.
-During a stop in Poland, Rieger dunked over JBA founder Lavar Ball.
-The JBA Select team was supposed to play in China as well but it was cancelled.
+During a stop in Poland, Rieger dunked over JBA founder LaVar Ball.

 On February 16, 2019, he signed with Halcones de Sonzacate of the El Salvador league.
 Rieger was the youngest American in the league and remarked that the league was more physical than he was used to, but he managed to post 16 points and 8 rebounds per game.
 He was named to the first-team All-League.
 For his second season, Rieger joined Juayua in El Salvador.
 He averaged 21.9 points and 14.7 rebounds per game and made 31 three-pointers in 18 games.
 In early March 2020, he hyperextended his knee in a pickup game, resulting in a partial tear.
 In 2021, Rieger joined Brujos Izalca of the El Salvador league.